-NOTE 20 Related parties
+Related parties

 Related parties for Duett Software group are shareholders (note 19), subsidiaries (note 1) and CEO and board members (note 6).
 Intercompany balances and transactions between consolidated companies are eliminated in consolidated figures and are not included in this disclosure.
-There have been no transactions or balances between related parties in 2021 or 2020 except remuneration as described in note 6.
+There have been no transactions or balances between related parties in 2022 or 2021 except remuneration as described in note 6.

-NOTE 21 Risk management
+Risk management